 The other drug approved for fibromyalgia is pregabalin (Lyrica).
 Pregabalin and another drug, gabapentin (Neurontin), work by blocking the over activity of nerve cells involved in pain transmission.
 These medicines may cause dizziness, sleepiness, swelling and weight gain.

-Doctors do not recommend opioid narcotics for treating fibromyalgia.
-The reason for this is that research evidence suggests these drugs are not of great benefit to most people with fibromyalgia.
-In fact, they may cause greater pain sensitivity or make pain persist.
+It is strongly recommended to avoid opioid narcotic medications for treating fibromyalgia.
+The reason for this is that research evidence shows these drugs are not of helpful to most people with fibromyalgia, and will cause greater pain sensitivity or make pain persist.
 Tramadol (Ultram) may be used to treat fibromyalgia pain if short-term use of an opioid narcotic is needed.
 Over-the-counter medicines such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (commonly called NSAIDs) like ibuprofen (Advil, Motrin) or naproxen (Aleve, Anaprox) are not effective for fibromyalgia pain.
 Yet, these drugs may be useful to treat the pain triggers of fibromyalgia.
 Thus, they are most useful in people who have other causes for pain such as arthritis in addition to fibromyalgia.

 For sleep problems, some of the medicines that treat pain also improve sleep.
 These include cyclobenzaprine (Flexeril), amitriptyline (Elavil), gabapentin (Neurontin) or pregabalin (Lyrica).
 It is not recommended that patients with fibromyalgia take sleeping medicines like zolpidem (Ambien) or benzodiazepine medications.